Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 Chilco Mountain (Athol, ID)

 For a more challenging adventure, head to Chilco Mountain.
-The 8-mile round-trip hike takes you through dense forests and offers panoramic views from the summit.
-The trail starts off fairly easy but gradually becomes steeper, rewarding you with spectacular views of Lake Pend Oreille, the Selkirk Mountains, and even Canada on a clear day.
-Be sure to pack plenty of water and snacks for this more strenuous hike!
+The 8-mile round-trip hike takes you through dense forest and rewards you with panoramic views from the summit.
+On a clear day, you can see Lake Pend Oreille, the Selkirk Mountains, and even into Canada.
+Be sure to bring plenty of water and snacks for this rewarding, higher-elevation trek.

 Trail Length: 8 miles